mcnole25/random-resources/README.md

 Operations supported are: Basic arithmetic (+ - * /), exponents (integer power only), square root, factorial, nCr, cube root.
 Operations up to 500 decimals.

-The calculator has been tested and bugs have been recently fixed.
+The calculator has been tested & bugs have been recently fixed.

 Type "e" in an input for Euler's Number.
-Euler's Number is experimental and may have bugs.
+Euler's Number is experimental & may have bugs.

 **NOTE: I do not own big.js.
 The library is fully owned by MikeMcl.**

 # bfdi-characters.txt

-List of contestant names in BFB/TPOT (67 of them) with the failed debuters (24 of them) and 9 extra characters to make it 100 people in total.
+List of contestant names in BFB/TPOT (67 of them) with the failed debuters (24 of them) & 9 extra characters to make it 100 people in total.
 Free to use.